 NIS2 in Germany

-EU NIS2 will be transposed in Germany into national law by the NIS2UmsuCG, the NIS2 implementation law.
+EU NIS2 will be transposed in Germany into national law by NIS2UmsuCG, NIS2 implementation law.
 As in other EU member states, it is expected to come into force in late 2024.
-It transposes EU minimum requirements for cybersecurity of the EU NIS2 directive into German regulations and laws and extends them.
+It transposes EU minimum requirements for cybersecurity of the EU NIS2 directive into German regulations and laws and extends them for German regulatory peculiarities.

 The draft law has passed the consultation and awaits the federal legislative process by October 2024.
 The NIS2UmsuCG is an amendment that changes existing German CIP laws.
 In addition to NIS2, there will be another law, KRITIS-DachG, regulating operators.
 NIS2 will affect at least 30,000 companies in Germany, according to official estimates.

-This is the English version of an article on German NIS2 implementation law, based on draft law from December 2023.
+This is the English version of an article on German NIS2 implementation law, based on draft law from July 2024.
 Articles § cited refer to this draft law.
-Many links to further information point to German articles with more details.

 Implementation in Germany